-We often get asked the best way to report on the progress of change projects.
+We often get asked the best way to report on the progress of change projects and programs.
 Our quick answer is: use data.
-Our slightly longer answer is: use a Change Management approach or Change Management platform that allows you to easily measure and track your key success factors through the lifecycle your change projects.
+Our slightly longer answer is: use a Change Management approach or Change Management platform that allows you to easily measure and track your key success factors through the lifecycle of your change projects.

 Data - A Powerful Tool for Organizational Change

 Used correctly data provides you with keen insights into where others have succeeded and failed.
 It provides a basis for tracking risks and understanding the trends you see in your projects.
 Plus, data allows you to provide benchmarks and can be used as a basis for business cases.